-Benefits of Art Therapy for Adults with Autism
+Benefits of Art Activities for Adults with Autism

 Art therapy offers numerous advantages for adults with Autism Spectrum Disorder (ASD).
 This section discusses how art therapy enhances communication, promotes social skills, and manages sensory challenges.